mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Packet
 ----------
 In this chapter you will find information about packets exchanged during UDS communication over CAN.
-This part is specific for Diagnostic on CAN (ISO 15765).
+This part is specific for CAN bus and Diagnostic on CAN (ISO 15765).

 .. _knowledge-base-can-frame: